tibbben/teaching.data.literacy/UM_DataManagementClass/Lessons/03/lesson.md

       - then in the text editor
       - note the comma problem, remove with find and replace
       - open again in excel
-    - trees: XML, JSON, etc
+    - trees: XML, JSON, etc - excercise on deconstructing HTML and JSON
       - have them open the someColors.html in both a text editor and a web browser
       - work in pairs to draw the "tree" structure and identify elements
       - open the twoDatasets.xml file, note the flatter "tree" structure
-3. Excercise on deconstructing HTML and XML (20 minutes)
+      - search for "XML to JSON" in a web browser, cut and paste the twoDatasets.xml file into the web based tool
+        - compare XML and JSON: file size, ease of reading (machine and human), note javascript (like JSON), css, html (like xml) combo
+	- note to XSL (extensible stylesheet language) and XSLT (XSL transformations)
+      - introduce W3C
+        - governing body of world wide web
+	- introduce w3schools.com - great reference
-4. Image Data Formats (introduction)
+5. Image Formats (lecure 10 minutes)
   - a little on color theory for computers
-  - lossy vs lossless review
-  - problems
+  - go over the relation between file size and resolution-compression-color.model
-5. introduce next weeks readings
+6. introduce next weeks readings (5 minutes)
   - talk for a moment about the software carpentry excercise
   - homework, install git bash on your computer